 The Typical Gifts From La Befana

 The traditional gifts that La Befana left in children’s stockings were oranges, nuts, and small sweets.
-For children that had been bad she would leave lumps of coal.
+For children that had been bad, she would leave lumps of coal.

-The children leave nearby a fruit or a cookie, and something to drink, could be milk or even some wine.
+The children leave nearby a fruit or a cookie, and something to drink, it could be milk or even some wine.
 La Befana always appreciates finding good snacks.

 While in the past the children would hang their own socks on the mantelpiece on the night of January 5, and find them filled the morning after, the modern Befana buys pre-filled fancy stockings at stores.

-While long ago La Befana used to bring real coal to the children that misbehaved (and every one managed to get some coal among the candies), now she brings sugary black blocks that look exactly like coal, but are deliciously sweet to eat nevertheless.
+While long ago La Befana used to bring real coal to the children that misbehaved (and everyone managed to get some coal among the candies), now she brings sugary black blocks that look exactly like coal, but are deliciously sweet to eat nevertheless.

 Many families don’t have a fireplace, but this does not stop the good old lady from getting to their children.
-Somehow she manages into the house, and leaves the stockings, often she sneaks silently into the bedrooms of sleeping children and leaves her gifts on their bed.
+Somehow she manages into the house and leaves the stockings, often she sneaks silently into the bedrooms of sleeping children and leaves her gifts on their bed.

 Befana's Italian Nursery Rhyme